 Luckily the Federal Government offers all these neat ass repayment options that extends the loan out 25 years and lets you make payments based on your income over the poverty level.
 I know guys who have gotten their monthly loan payment down to like $37.00 per month and are banking on that forgiveness option with the tax bomb being sorted out.

 Too goddamn many new lawyers get out there and get on these repayment plans, with no intent to ever make more than the minimum monthly payment to keep the loan current.
-They’re living the fucking dream, man, at least until they apply for a fucking house now.
-See, recently the guidelines for calculating the debt-to-income for home buying changed where they no longer take a look only at what your monthly payment is, but rather look at what your monthly payment would be if you were making the full payment amount each goddamn month.
-So when you make a “payment that doesn’t even cover the goddamn interest on the fucking loan,” you may be keeping the student loan default monster away, but you aren’t decreasing the debt-to-income ratio at…fucking…all.
-Stop doing that shit.
+They’re living the dream, man, at least until they apply for a house now.
+See, recently the guidelines for calculating the debt-to-income for home buying changed where they no longer take a look only at what your monthly payment is, but rather look at what your monthly payment would be if you were making the full payment amount each month.
+So when you make a “payment that doesn’t even cover the goddamn interest on the loan,” you may be keeping the student loan default monster away, but you aren’t decreasing the debt-to-income ratio at all.
+Stop doing that stuff.

-This may be important if you, say, want to buy a fucking house or take out a small business loan to keep your office afloat at any point in the near future.
+This may be important if you, say, want to buy a house or take out a small business loan with a usda commercial loan, to keep your office afloat at any point in the near future.

 This way you get the benefit of a lower required payment, but the chance to pay it off much fucking sooner.